hidragos/personal-website/README.md

 ### Profile

-- **Image and Public Name**: Allow users to set a profile image and public name.
+- **Description and Public Name**: Allow users to set a description and public name.
 - **Manage My Articles**: Users can view and manage their articles.
 - **Delete Account and Associated Data**: Option for users to delete their account and all related data.

 ### Article List

 - **Tags and Username Filter**: Enable filtering articles by tags and username.
-- **Infinite Scroll**: Implement infinite scrolling for article lists.
+- ✅ **Infinite Scroll**: Implement infinite scrolling for article lists.
 - **Date Range**: Allow filtering articles by a specific date range.
 - **Small Avatar**: Display small avatars alongside article entries.
+- **Filters persist on navigation**: Maintain filters when navigating back from an article.

 ### Article Add/Edit